wpessers/tf-lambda-distributed-tracing/README.md

 This repo is a work in progress.
 The aim is to setup aws lambda distributed tracing, without having to use AWS's X-Ray.
 Instead using an external system like Grafana to inspect traces.
+The code in this repo is a very barebones implementation of 2 lambda functions, simply to test distributed tracing throughout a system consisting of 2 different api gateway api's.
+Each with only 1 endpoint that has a lambda proxy integration.